What Does a Solar Energy Technician Do?

 Most employers require a high school diploma and a willingness to learn the trade on the job, which can take anywhere from a month to a year.
 Some students take courses at community colleges or trade schools to learn about solar panel installation.
 Experience in mechanical or electrical installation can also be helpful.

-- Have strong communication skills to interact effectively with clients
+- Strong communication skills for effective interaction with clients

 - Enjoy working with complex electrical and mechanical equipment